laurie-gao/Waterloo-Housing-Prices/README.md

 # Waterloo-House-Prices
-Project includes webscraping, data visualization, and machine learning
+Project includes webscraping and data visualization

 ## Webscraping
 - Webscraping information from [royallepage.ca](https://www.royallepage.ca/en/on/waterloo/properties/) is done with **BeautifulSoup**